zuplo/docs/blog/2022-04-25-jwt-vs-api-key-authentication/index.md

 - JWT tokens are typically not revokable.
 In order to prevent a JWT token from calling an API, you must roll the secrets of that client - this will disable ALL JWT tokens currently issued.
 - Permissions with JWT tokens are managed at the identity provider level, meaning that all tokens issued for the same client will have the same permissions.
 - JWT tokens are static; permissions, expiration time, or other properties cannot change once the token is issued.
-- JWT tokens should be kept relatively small in size (i.e., you don't want to put a list of all resources the client is authorized to access in the JTW token itself).
 - When JWT tokens expire, the consumer must request a new token using the Client ID and Secret value.
 - Identity Providers often charge based on the number of tokens issued.